hashicorp/terraform-provider-aws/website/docs/r/imagebuilder_image_recipe.html.markdown

 * `block_device_mapping` - Configuration block(s) with block device mappings for the image recipe.
 Detailed below.
 * `description` - Description of the image recipe.
 * `systems_manager_agent` - Configuration block for the Systems Manager Agent installed by default by Image Builder.
 Detailed below.
+* `skip_destroy` - (Optional) Whether to retain the old version when the resource is destroyed or replacement is necessary.
+Defaults to `false`.
 * `tags` - Key-value map of resource tags for the image recipe.
 If configured with a provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
 * `user_data_base64` Base64 encoded user data.
 Use this to provide commands or a command script to run when you launch your build instance.
 * `working_directory` - The working directory to be used during build and test workflows.